benjymous/annotations/sandman/sandman.44.md

 - #### Panel 3

-  The strength of Earth's magnetic field fluctuates seasonly, growing stronger during the summer and thus reducing the aurora.
+  The strength of Earth's magnetic field fluctuates seasonally, growing stronger during the summer and thus reducing the aurora.

 - #### Panel 4